Ms. Givonna Joseph, mezzo-soprano

 As Founder and Director of OperaCreole, Ms. Joseph is deeply committed to the culture of New Orleans, city of her birth.
 This is most evident in her research on 19th Century classical music of New Orleans Free People of Color.

-The mezzo-soprano, as OperaCreole founder, was recently honored as a finalist in the Arts-Based Business Pitch at the 2017 New Orleans Entrepreneur Week (NOEW), and previously as a "Standard Bearer " of Louisiana culture by being featured on "Le Grand Tour" a documentary for French TV, and with a radio interview on WWNO Radio/NPR.
+The mezzo-soprano, as OperaCreole founder, was recently honored as a finalist in the Arts-Based Business Pitch at the 2017 New Orleans Entrepreneur Week (NOEW), and interviewed for The New Yorker, and NPR for her research.
+She previously as a "Standard Bearer " of Louisiana culture by being featured on "Le Grand Tour" a documentary for French TV, and with a radio interview on WWNO Radio/NPR.

 Ms Joseph sang the roles of Leonor in our La Flamenca, and Marie Laveau, in our 2015 production of Minette Fontaine.
 She also sang the role of Sylvia in production of Wading Home, and opera of New Orleans written by Mary Alice Rich and Rosalyn Story of Dallas, Tx., and was alto soloists for Messiah with Symphony Chorus of New Orleans at the Orpheum Theater.
 She sang the role of Gudrun in our 2012 production of Samuel Coleridge Taylor's lost opera Thelma.

 Givonna has had featured roles in many New Orleans Opera Productions.
 Roles included: Mrs Noah's Gossip in Noah's Flood, Lily in two production of New Orleans Opera's Porgy and Bess, and one of the three Abati in New Orleans Opera's Manon Lescaut, and.
 She has been a member of the professional Opera Chorus for many years.